 Office 365 is one of the most powerful and widely used business software platforms available.
-But this popularity comes at a price—it’s also a top target for scammers and hackers, and successful attacks can lead to millions of dollars of lost revenue per year.
+But this popularity comes at a price—it’s also a top target for scammers and hackers, and successful office 365 attacks can lead to millions of dollars of lost revenue per year.

 As a business owner or manager, you need to be aware of the latest technologies and scams that outsiders could use to access your company’s data.
 By understanding how these various methods work, you can better defend yourself against them.